aikar/timings/README.md

 =======

 This is the system behind <http://timings.aikar.co/> that processes timing reports.
-This code base is primarily targeting Timings v2, currently in development for Spigot.
+This code base is primarily targeting Timings v2, currently released for PaperSpigot and SpongeForge.

+It is unknown when it will be added to Spigot, so we suggest moving to PaperSpigot!
+[Learn More and Get PaperSpigot here](https://paper.readthedocs.org/en/paper-1.8/)

 If you can think of something to improve the system please feel free to PR it.

-This project intends to support Sponge in the future too, or any project implementing the "Aikar Timings System" starting with v2.

 Contributing
 ======